Algebraic models of change of groups functors in (co)free rational equivariant spectra: Change of model

 \begin{prop} The vertical Quillen functors in~(\ref{eq:changeofmodel}) correspond. \end{prop} \begin{proof} The square satisfies the hypotheses of Proposition~\ref{prop:compareweak}.
 By combining Theorem~\ref{thm:relgor} with Proposition~\ref{prop:relGorweak} one sees that each of the vertical ring maps are relatively Gorenstein of shift $a$.
 Therefore it follows from Theorem~\ref{thm:compare} that the vertical Quillen functors correspond. \end{proof}

 In order for this to be applicable to the case of (co)free equivariant spectra, we need to verify that the previous proposition is also true after the relevant localization and cellularization.
 To this end we consider the following diagrams.
-We note that in first diagram we write $S^0$ for both the orthogonal and symmetric sphere spectrum in the following diagrams; since $\mathbb{U}(S^0) \simeq S^0$ this is justified.
+We note that in first diagram below we write $S^0$ for both the orthogonal and symmetric sphere spectrum; since $\mathbb{U}(S^0) \simeq S^0$ this is justified.
 We make a similar abuse of notation in the second diagram also.